RightToPrivacy/MACcleaner/README.md

 MAC address tracking is one of the most pervasive/constant forms of tracking abuse out there.
-Passive sniffer trackers constantly gobble up our mac address broadcasts, tracking as we pass by them, mapping us out along access points/beacons.
+Passive sniffer trackers constantly gobble up mac address broadcasts, tracking as we pass by them, mapping out along access points/beacons.

 ***This occurs even if you do not connect.***

-Even dept stores track MACs, linking it to your identity, facial recognition scans, even your name/phone number if you give it to a store/cashier..
+Even dept stores track MACs, linking device identity, facial recognition scans, even your name/phone number if you give it to a store/cashier..
-MAC addresses are the permanent hardware address tied to your computer WiFi/Ethernet card etc. In fact, these are one of the biggest ties to your identity/movements.
-This bash script changes your wifi card to a random MAC address every few minutes at randomized continually changing time intervals to prevent patterns picked up by trackers.
+MAC addresses are the permanent hardware address tied to your computer WiFi/Ethernet card etc. In fact, these are one of the biggest ties to your device.
+This script changes your wifi card to a random MAC address every few minutes at randomized continually changing time intervals to prevent patterns picked up by trackers.

-Advertiser Drones also collect MAC addresses to track identities, violating UN Declaration of Human Rights: #12 is privacy.
+Advertisers are now using Drones to collect MAC addresses.

+UN Declaration of Human Rights: #12 is privacy.
 Privacy is a basic Human Right.

-**Why change MAC at random changing time intervals?** Because analysis depends on recognizing patterns.
-If your MAC were to change via cronttab exactly every 5 minutes one could correlate the new MAC address detections every minutes to your identity.
+**Why change MAC at random changing time intervals?** tracking depends on recognizing patterns.
+If your MAC were to changed via cronttab exactly every 5 minutes, a tracker could then correlate the new MAC address by picking up the static patterns in changes.

-This script offers options to make the mac address change at completely random changing times.
+Offers options to make mac address change at completely random changing times.
 You can adjust the lowest -> highest time differences in script variables.

 Solves common issue in mac address changing where MAC address resets to permanent (original/identity) MAC address upon disconnect from a network/wifi driver issues.
 By running this script you shorten the time between mac changes.
-I ran KISMET for 24hr straight to test it.
+Ran KISMET for 24hr straight to test it.
 Not a single real MAC address leak.
 Also adds many more mac addresses to the mix giving a sort of needle in a haystack strategy & constantly moving address.

-Works great alongside Parrot OS's AnonSurf/Tor to route traffic, but nothing outside this script is required for it to work (outside bash).
-This script (maccleaner) changes your device address & KISMET functions well while using it (for ethical purposes)
+(I added r function in this script to my fork of Parrot Linux Anonsurf)

 -=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-